The Sunni theory of leadership: Part 2

 The ahl hall wal aqd.

 Ali was nominated by those who were responsible for the murder of Uthman.
 Although Ali was completely free of their action, they were the ones who were in authority in Madina.
 Malik ibn Ashtar, having just instigated the murder of Uthman, was the first to pledge allegiance to Ali.
 He was followed by most, but not all of the Companions in Madina.
-This process of electing Ali was not disputed, even by his adversaries, their main issue was that he the murderers of Uthman should be brought to task.
+This process of electing Ali was not disputed, even by his adversaries, their main issue was that the murderers of Uthman should be brought to task.

 This highlights another important belief of the Sunnis; that the Imam can be chosen by the ahl hall wal aqd, even if the latter are impious or tyrannical.
 Ahl hall wal aqd is defined as the “people who loosen and bind,”.
-In other words those members of the elite who play a role in the selection and removal of the ruler.
+In other words, those members of the elite who play a role in the selection and removal of the ruler.
 The main criteria is that they have the power to choose the Imam.

 Shias on other hand totally reject the concept of election, irrespective of the virtues or otherwise, of the electing party.
 The Imams, according to them have already been nominated by Allah and His Messenger, and there is no room for human involvement in this issue.